xybhust/stock-trading-backtester/README.md

 generate_signal()
 ```

-The files 'buy and hold' and 'simple moving average cross' are two examples.
+The files `buy and hold` and `simple moving average cross` are two examples.
 The return type of the user-defined methods should follow the patterns of the
 examples.
 All you need to do is to copy and modified it.